 - A grade of I or W is not punitive in determining the GPA but does reflect the lack of progress under “quantity of work” for the minimum pace of completion of all courses attempted for federal and state aid recipients.
 A grade of I (Incomplete) not made up

-by the end of 6 weeks will become a grade of W.
+by the end of the next long semester will become a grade of W.

 - Courses where a grade of F, I, or W was received may be repeated until a passing grade is achieved.
 However, all courses attempted (repeated and regular) will be counted in the time frame and completion rate calculations.
 If the grade in the repeated course is not an improvement, both class hours and grades will count against the student’s cumulative GPA.
 Financial aid will only cover the repeated class IF the student originally received a grade of F, I, or W, or the program requires a grade of

 C or higher and the student received a D.

 - Remedial course work will be included in the cumulative GPA as well as included in both the time frame and completion rate calculations.
 Federal regulations state that a student may not receive federal financial aid for remedial course work after they have attempted 30 hours of remediation.
 Therefore a student who attempts more than 30 hours of remedial classes may not receive federal financial aid for those classes.
 Foundational Math is not covered by financial aid.